matthieugomez/StringDistances.jl/README.md

 		compare(Cosine(3), "mariners vs angels", "angels vs mariners")
 		#> 0.8125
 		```
 	- General words (like "bank", "company") may appear in one string but no the other.
-One solution is to abbreviate these common names first to diminish their importance (ie "bk" "co").
-Another solution is to use something like the `Partial` or `TokenSet` modifiers.
+One solution is to abbreviate these common names to diminish their importance (ie "bk", "co").
+Another solution is to use the `Overlap` distance, which compares common qgrams to the length of the shorter strings.
+Another solution is to use the `Partial` modifier or `TokenSet` modifiers.

 - Standardize strings before comparing them (lowercase, punctuation, whitespaces, accents, abbreviations...)